WebDevStudios/generator-plugin-wp/include/README.md

 yo plugin-wp include include-name
 ```

-Creates a skeleton include file for your plugin.
+Creates a skeleton include file for your plugin and test file.

 Remember to create an instance of the new class in the main plugin file's `plugin_classes` function.